 Looking for even more oomph?
-At AMD’s Financial Analysts day, the company revealed ferocious new Ryzen Threadripper CPUs for high-end desktop (HEDT) builds that will offer up to an almost ludicrous 16 cores and 32 threads.
-By contrast, Intel’s Extreme Edition lineup maxes out at 10 cores for $1,700-plus.
+Later this summer, AMD will launch ferocious new Ryzen Threadripper CPUs for high-end desktop (HEDT) builds that will offer up to a ludicrous 16 cores and 32 threads, with a whopping 64 PCI-E lanes.

-Considering that the Ryzen 7 series contains numerous 8-core chips for a fraction of that eye-watering price, Threadripper could disrupt the HEDT market even more than Ryzen shook up mainstream chips.
-AMD plans to reveal more at Computex in late May, ahead of Threadripper’s launch later this summer.
+Threadripper's designed to battle Intel's powerful new Core i9 chips, which launched in June with a $1,000 10-core part but will expand out to 18-core chips between now and October.
+Considering that the Ryzen 7 series contains numerous 8-core chips for a fraction of the 10-core Core i9-7900X's price, Threadripper could disrupt the HEDT market more violently than Ryzen shook up mainstream chips.

-You won't find AMD's new chips in notebooks quite yet.
-AMD says Ryzen laptops will appear starting in the third quarter.
-At least some will come in APU form, marrying Ryzen CPU cores with cutting-edge Radeon Vega graphics cores on a single chip.
+You won't find AMD's new chips in notebooks quite yet aside from a single Asus ROG laptop that crams in a full-blown Ryzen 7 1700.
+AMD says Ryzen Mobile laptops will appear starting in the third quarter in APU form, marrying Ryzen CPU cores with cutting-edge Radeon Vega graphics cores on a single chip.